atecon/Hansl-Gretl-Language/README.md

 	- Mac: ```cmd+shift+p```

 2) Type "Package Control: Install Package" and search for "Hansl-gretl-Language".
+3) Also install the package named `Terminus` (repeat steps 1 and 2) which is needed for the REPL mode.

 **Note:** If you don't see this plug-in in package control is likely because you have a too old version of Sublime installed.
 The plug-in will only be visible with a build >= 3084.